silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 Note: The `if (!$this->isInDB())` check below is important!
 Without this, the preview panel will redirect you to a 404 page when creating a new object.
 [/warning]

-From Silverstripe CMS 4.12.0 onwards `ModelAdmin` provides methods for generating a link for the correct model:
+`ModelAdmin` provides methods which make generating a link for the correct record simple:

 ```php
 public function PreviewLink($action = null)